Python

 from cbxp import cbxp

-The followng example extracts all ASCB control blocks and uses the built-in Python library json to convert the resulting Python dictionary into a JSON String.
+The following example extracts all ASSB control blocks from Live Memory where the Control Block Field ASSBJBNI matches the Filter Value IBMUSER.
+The built-in Python library json is then used to convert the resulting Python dictionary into a JSON String.

 Python Script